The generic geometry of steady state varieties: Reaction networks and steady states

-For the specific case in which the kinetics is \term{mass action} \cite{Guldberg-Waage}, $M=(\alpha_{ij})\in \ZZ_{\geq 0}^{n\times m}$ is the \emph{reactant matrix}.
-In the examples, we consider mass-action kinetics unless stated otherwise.

 For the rest of our work, we will assume that $M\in \ZZ^{n\times m}$, i.e., that $M$ has integer entries, when referring to power-law kinetics.
 The results extend to systems where $M\in \QQ^{n\times m}$ using the approach in \cite[Section 4.2]{pascualescudero2020local}.
-As we allow negative exponents, we mostly work in the Laurent polynomial ring $\RR[x^\pm]= \RR[x_1^\pm,\dots,x_n^\pm]$ (or over $\CC$).
+As we allow negative exponents, we mostly work in the Laurent polynomial ring $\RR[x^\pm]= \RR[x_1^\pm,\dots,x_n^\pm]$.

 Observe that \eqref{eq:ode} is well defined also over $\RR^n_{\geq 0}$ if $M$ has nonnegative entries.
-Under mild additional assumptions, namely that all negative monomials of the expression for $dx_i/dt$ are multiples of $x_i$, both $\RR^n_{\geq 0}$ and $\RR^n_{> 0}$ are forward invariant \cite{volpert}.
-In particular, this is the case under mass-action kinetics.
+Under mild additional assumptions, namely that all negative terms of the expression for $dx_i/dt$ are multiples of $x_i$, both $\RR^n_{\geq 0}$ and $\RR^n_{> 0}$ are forward invariant \cite{volpert}.
+In particular, this is always the case under mass-action kinetics.

 A (positive) \term{steady state} of the ODE system in \eqref{eq:ode} is a tuple $x=(x_1,\ldots ,x_n)\in \RR^n_{>0}$ such that $N (\k \circ x^M) =0$.
 The steady states provide useful information about the dynamics of the biological system under study, and this is a key topic in the theory of reaction networks; see \cite{feinberg2019foundations} for an introduction to the field.